solarwinds/snap-plugin-lib/v2/README.md

 Each part of the tutorial contain complete golang source code, which you can run and modify depending on your needs.

-## Version 2

-Only version 2 of plugin-lib-go is covered in this tutorial.
+> Only version 2 of plugin-lib-go is covered in this tutorial.
 Examples and plugin catalog related to version 1 can be found in the [Writing a Plugin](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial#writing-a-plugin) section.

 # Content